Landlord and tenant responsibilities

 Who is responsible for roof repairs in a flat?

-So, where a property is leasehold, such as a flat in a block, maintenance and repair of the roof, gutters and drains is usually the responsibility of the freeholder.
+So, where a property is leasehold, such as a flat in a block, maintenance and repair of the roof, gutters and drains is usually the responsibility of the freeholder, unless stated in the agreement that this is the responsibility of the lessee.
 If the property's freehold, it's down to the landlord.

 Landlord / Freeholder: